karinlag/BIOS9000/6_eval_wo_reference.md

 Replace `ASSEMBLY.FASTA` with the name of your fasta file.
 Run `ls` to check the results, you should see a couple of new files.

-For the visualization, you will also need to create an index file for your.
+For the visualization, you will also need to create an index file for your assembly.
 You can do that with this command:

 ```
-samtools faidx assembly.fasta
+samtools faidx ASSEMBLY.FASTA
 ```